The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: The Legendre exponent and convergence rate analysis

 Before moving on to the proof of \cref{thm:general}, some remarks and corollaries are in order (see also \cref{tab:rates} for an explicit illustration of the derived rates for \crefrange{ex:Eucl}{ex:Hell}):

-\begin{remark} A first point of note is the sharp drop in the convergence rate of \eqref{eq:BPM} from geometric, when $\legsol=0$, to a power law when $\legsol>0$.
-As we saw in \cref{sec:examples}, this drop is unavoidable, even when $\points$ is $1$-dimensional and $\vecfield$ is affine; in fact, the calculations of \cref{sec:examples} show that the guarantees of \cref{thm:general} are, in general, unimprovable.
+\begin{remark} The first point of note is the sharp drop in the convergence rate of \eqref{eq:BPM} from geometric, when $\legsol=0$, to a power law when $\legsol>0$.
+As we saw in \cref{sec:examples}, this drop is unavoidable, even when $\points$ is $1$-dimensional and $\vecfield$ is affine; in fact, the calculations of \cref{sec:examples} show that the rates provided by \cref{thm:general} are, in general, unimprovable.

 \endenv \end{remark}